$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Preliminaries

-under the orthonormality constraint $\mat{W}^T\mat{W} = \mat{I}$.
-From this we see that the autoencoder transforms the data with $\mat{W}$ (the encoder) into a set of components $\vec{y} = \vec{x}\mat{W}$, and then it reconstructs the original data with $\mat{W}^T$ (the decoder) to obtain the reconstruction $\vec{\hat{x}} = \vec{y}\mat{W}^T$.
+From this we see that the autoencoder transforms the data with $\bW$ (the encoder) into a set of components $\vy = \vx\bW$, and then it reconstructs the original data with $\bW^T$ (the decoder) to obtain the reconstruction $\vec{\hat{x}} = \vy\bW^T$.
 If $k < p$ then it performs dimensionality reduction.
+The loss naturally enforces $\bW^T\bW = \bI$, and when it is enforced, the contribution to the gradient originating from the encoder is zero (see Appendix \ref{ap:pca-ae}).
+Given that, the linear PCA loss can be equally expressed in a form that results in the subspace learning algorithm \citep{oja1989neural} weight update (see Appendix \ref{ap:pca-ae-subspace}):

+where $[\quad]_{sg}$ is the stop gradient operator, an operator that marks the value of the weight as a constant -- i.e. the weight is not treated as a variable that contributes to the gradient.

-Let $\mat{E}_0 \in \mathbb{R}^{p\times k}$ be the matrix whose columns are ordered orthonormal independent eigenvectors, then the minimum of Eq. \ref{eq:pca} is obtained by \emph{any} orthonormal basis of the PCA subspace spanned by the columns of $\mat{E}_0$.
-That is, the optimal $\mat{W}$ has the form
+Let $\bE_* \in \mathbb{R}^{p\times k}$ be the matrix whose columns are ordered orthonormal independent eigenvectors, then the minimum of Eq. \ref{eq:pca} or \ref{eq:pca-2} is obtained by \textbf{any} orthonormal basis of the PCA subspace spanned by the columns of $\bE_*$.
+That is, the optimal $\bW$ has the form